cshen-dev/cshen-dev.github.io/DevOps/Container/_posts/2024-10-12-choose-a-docker-base-image.md

 ---
 layout: post
-title: "How to choose a  docker base image"
+title: "🐳 How to choose a  docker base image"
 tags: [docker]
 ---